fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/kong.md

    default value for it is 500m which is 500 milliseconds.
 For example, use the following command in bash:

-   Below is an example to do it with `bash`:

    :::info

    The format for the `Timeout` parameter can be found at the following